Follow your passion.

 Choose from two convenient formats:

-- Low-residency: online with eight-day campus residencies in January and June.
+- Low-residency: online writing semesters with eight-day on-campus residencies in January and June.
 Learn more about our residencies.

 Face-to-face components give you the opportunity to share ideas and interact with your colleagues, faculty and guest lecturers.
 Your semester coursework is conveniently conducted online so you can connect with your faculty and classmates from anywhere.
 Our cohort format creates a strong bond among peers – relationships that last a lifetime.
-Some of our graduates still participate in writing retreats with their cohort, well beyond graduation.
+Many of our graduates stay in touch, form writing groups, review one other's books, connect one another to editors and producers, and participate in writing retreats with their cohort, well beyond graduation.
+All students must attend at least one (online or in-person) residency.

 Since the founding of our program in 2005, members of our creative writing community have made a tremendous impact in the literary and arts world.

 Mission and Vision

-The mission of the Maslow Family Graduate Program in Creative Writing is to educate our students in the craft, life, and business practices of eight areas of study — fiction, poetry, spoken word, screenwriting, playwriting, creative nonfiction, publishing and making documentary films — through a commitment to excellent mentorships, publishing opportunities, and industry-specific internships.
-We offer a nationally recognized graduate creative writing program where students and faculty find the writing support, community, and market opportunities to become lifelong, productive, professional writers in all fields.
+The mission of the Maslow Family Graduate Program in Creative Writing is to educate our students in the craft, community, and career of writing through a commitment to instruction, mentorship, publishing opportunities, and industry-specific internships.
+We offer a nationally recognized graduate creative writing program where students find the instruction, writing support, and market opportunities to become lifelong, productive, professional writers who use their writing talents to contribute to the common good.

 Wilkes Graduate Creative Writing Program Collection